St. Augustine Preparatory School: History

 In June 2011, longtime school President Fr.
-Paul Galetto, OSA, was replaced by Fr.
-Donald F. Reilly, OSA, previously Prior Provincial of the Villanova province of the Augustinian Order, and previous chairman of the school's board of directors.
-The school announced in November 2016 that Fr.
-Robert J. Murray, OSA, was designated to become the school's new president at the end of the 2016–2017 school year.
+Paul Galetto was replaced by Donald F. Reilly, previously Prior Provincial of the Villanova province of the Augustinian Order, and previous chairman of the school's board of directors.
+The school announced in November 2016 that Robert J. Murray was designated to become the school's new president at the end of the 2016–2017 school year.